pinnero/pinnero/README.md

 ### Hi there 👋 im Or Pinner
-- 🌱 second year student to computer science and physics in BGU.
+- 🌱 software engineer, computer science and physics graduate from BGU.
 - - 🔭 I’m interested in programming, algorithms, data structures ,etc.

 <!--